Bounteous-Inc/aem-webpack-example/README.md

 ## Integrate Webpack into AEM

 Here's a step-by-step summary.
-Each step links to a folder that contains a README file with more instructions.
+Each step links to a folder containing a **README** file with more instructions.
+Make sure you read those for detailed instructions of each aspect.

 1. [Copy the example Webpack folder](ui.apps/src/main) to `ui.apps/src/main`.
 2. [Copy .babelrc and .eslintrc](ui.apps/src/main) to `ui.apps/src/main`.